-The sum of £500, or the fixed fee if less, is payable towards our fees before the first court hearing or within 7 days of our request for it, if later.
-The balance of the fixed fee due to us is payable in full 28 days before the listed trial date or within 7 days of the matter’s conclusion, if earlier.
+The sum of £500 + VAT, or the fixed fee if less, is payable towards our fees before the first court hearing or within seven days of our request for it, if later.
+The balance of the fixed fee due to us is payable in full 28 days before the listed trial date or within seven days of the matter’s conclusion, if earlier.

 If you are acquitted or the prosecution decides not to proceed further we will apply to the Court for a Defendants’ Costs Order.
 This is an order providing for a contribution towards this firm’s final bill to be made from Central Funds.
 That contribution will be based on Legal Aid rates only and so it is important to appreciate that this is unlikely to cover more than a quarter of our fees and you will still have to pay the rest.
 Limited companies are not entitled to a Defendants’ Cost Order and so would always have to pay our fee in full even if they are not convicted.